oscarhermoso/ts-svelte-component-bug/README.md

-# create-svelte
+# ts-svelte-component-bug

-Repo that reproduces bug with prop types for `<svelte:component/>`.
+Repo that reproduces bug with TypeScript but for `<svelte:component/>`.
 The component should accept unioned typed props, but instead accepts intersected types.

+Created for this issue: https://github.com/sveltejs/language-tools/issues/1669

 ## Steps to reproduce